jhudsl/tidyversecourse/docs/04-dataviz.md

 ## 5 Ideal     21551   326 3458.
 18806
 ```

 By getting the data summarized into a single object in R (`df`), we're on our way to making an informative table.
 However, this is clearly just an exploratory table.
 The output in R from this code follows some of the good table rules above, but not all of them.
 At a glance, it will help you to understand the data, but it's not the finished table you would want to send to your boss.

 ![Exploratory diamonds table](images/gslides/229.png)

 From this output, you, the creator of the table, would be able to see that there are a number of **good qualities**:

 * there is a **reasonable number of rows and columns** - There are 5 rows and 5 columns.
 A viewer can quickly look at this table and determine what's going on.
-* the first column `cut` is **organized logically** - The lowest quality diamond category is first and then they are ordered vertically until the highest quality cut (`ideal))
+* the first column `cut` is **organized logically** - The lowest quality diamond category is first and then they are ordered vertically until the highest quality cut (`ideal`))
-* Comparisons are made **top to bottom** - To compare between the groups, your eye only has to travel up and down, rather than from left to right.
+* comparisons are made **top to bottom** - To compare between the groups, your eye only has to travel up and down, rather than from left to right.

 There are also things that **need to be improved** on this table:

 * **column headers** could be even more clear
 * there's **no caption/title**
-* It could be more **aesthetically pleasing**
+* it could be more **aesthetically pleasing**

 ### Improving the Table Output